thosgood/this-weeks-finds/markdown/201-250/week201.md

 subgroup of $\mathrm{Gal}(K/k)$: namely, the group consisting of all the symmetries of $K$ that fix every element of this gadget.

-This was Galois' biggest idea: we call this a GALOIS CORRESPONDENCE.
+This was Galois' biggest idea: we call this a **galois correspondence**.
 It lets us use *group theory* to classify gadgets contained in one and containing another.
 He applied it to fields, but it turns out to be useful much more generally.